mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl channel move].
+   This command will be replaced in a future release with the mmctl command `mmctl channel move <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-channel-move>`__.

 Description
     Move channels to another team.
 The command validates that all users in the channel belong to the target team.
 Incoming/Outgoing webhooks are moved along with the channel.
 Channels can be specified by ``[team]:[channel]`` or by using channel IDs.